bmszone42/scrubbing-bubbles/README.md

 Python 3.6 or higher
 pip package manager

-To install the required dependencies, run the following command in your terminal: pip install -r requirements.txt
+To install the required dependencies, run the following command in your terminal:

-Usage
-To launch the LlamaLock app, run the following command in your terminal:

 streamlit run app.py